Tenpooni/Matrix-Calculator/README.md

 \
 **User Stories:**
-> As a user, I want to be able to input length and width of matrix
+> As a user, I want to be able to input an arbitrary length and width of matrix
 >
 > As a user, I want to be able to view the state of matrix after each operation
 >
-> As a user, I want to be able to add and remove numbers
+> As a user, I want to be able to add and remove row vectors
 >
-> As a user, I want to be able to perform row/column operations such as swap
+> As a user, I want to be able to perform row operations such as swap, addition, subtraction and constant multiplication
+>
+> As a user, I want to be able to save and load my matrix
+>
+> As a user, I want to be able to view my past operations history